upgini/upgini/README.md

 👉 More details on [datasets and features here](https://upgini.com/#data_sources)

+❓**Know other useful data sources for machine learning?** [Let us know and we'll add it for free](https://forms.gle/pH99gb5hPxBEfNdR7).

 ## 🏁 Quick start and guides

 ### 1. Quick start guide (use as a template)